jiritobolka/gooddata.github.com/_posts/2011-07-29-Analyzing-Change.md

 Snapshot \[Last in Period\]: `SELECT MAX(SnapshotId) BY ALL IN ALL OTHER DIMENSIONS EXCEPT SnapshotDate`

 Let’s focus on the `BY ALL IN ALL OTHER DIMENSIONS Except` statement.
 Using this concept it allows you to compute total MAX/MIN of SnapshotId regardless any dimension but with exception of the specific attribute.
 The exception is an attribute after the `EXCEPT` expression.
-It defines the attribute that you will slice and dice the metric with.
+So the resulting number is not going to be a constant anymore.
+It will depend on the value of the SnapshotDate.
+In other words this metric returns the maximum SnapshotId for the SnapshotDate period.

-Do you remember the problem with the sales guy John and his last snapshot 25?
-The Sales Rep constrained the maximum snapshot ID.
-This is exactly what we need here but with the SnapshotDate attribute.
-We use the `BY ALL IN ALL OTHER DIMENSIONS EXCEPT` statement to compute the maximum snapshot ID that will be constant for all values of all attributes except the SnapshotDate.
-The metric computes the maximum snapshot for any specified by the SnapshotDate.
 If you put the metrics above to a report with the Snapshot Quarter, you will see the first and the last snapshot ID that we have for each quarter.
 See the report below:

 <p>
 <center><img src="{{ site.root }}/images/posts/min-max-snapshot.png" alt="Min and Max Snapshot in Quarter"></center>